- GRL is looking for a Trainee Community Music Leader April 15, 2022

 Our core delivery team is an international group of experienced educators, musicians and industry professionals.

 Get Involved!
 Girls Rock London! very much welcomes the support and contributions of volunteers and community members.
-If you want to get involved in an exciting project giving girls in London a voice, these are some of the ways you can help:
+If you want to get involved in an exciting project giving young women and trans youth in London a voice, these are some of the ways you can help:

-We need volunteers to help run the camp, move gear around, run workshops and carry out a number of other tasks.
+We need volunteers to help us deliver our programmes, teaching instruments, coaching bands, moving equipment, runing workshops and helping with events adminstration.
 All our roles at camp are for women, trans and gender nonconforming folk, but everyone is welcome to help out in non-camp roles

-We are a small team of volunteers committed to keeping costs down for the girls who want to take part and we are working to develop new sources of funding to meet the costs of staffing and delivering the camp.
+We are a small team committed to providing free and subsidised activities for people with limited financial resources.
 You can help by raising money, or – if you are a band or musician – by performing in a fundraiser.

 We need electric guitars and basses, drum kits, amps and keyboards – either as a contribution or a loan.
-We also need ways of transporting equipment before, during and after the camp.
+We also need ways of storing and transporting equipment before, during and after our programmes.

 If you can help with any of the above, please get in touch; we would love to hear from you!